Mossdale Session 19

 I commented to Adele how unfriendly Mossdale felt - she didn't disagree!

 I forgot to set my usual water level marker just prior to Boulder Hall.
 So placed one in Confusion Passage.
-Setting these markers so far has been very helpful in indicating whether there has been any rise or fall in water levels.
+Setting these markers so far has been very helpful in indicating whether there has been any rise or fall in water levels, while underground.
 It has also confirmed my predictions about what the flow is doing up to press.
 Although there is still plenty of room to make a mistake or get caught out with this.

 Good progress was again made down the length of Ouroborous.
 The routine has become a well versed script.